The 10 Most Dangerous And Worst Neighborhoods In Pittsburgh, PA

 It seems as if there’s a neighborhood for everyone in Pittsburgh.

-And while the city consistently ranks as one of the best places to live in the country thanks in part to a strong economy and tons of entertainment, it's not all rainbows and sunshine in Pittsburgh.
-Some neighborhoods aren't as great as others.
+And while the city consistently ranks as one of the best places to live in Pennsylvania thanks in part to tons of entertainment and jobs, it’s not all rainbows and sunshine in Pittsburgh.
+Some neighborhoods aren’t as safe as others.

-So the question arises, which Pittsburgh neighborhoods are the worst, and which are the best?
+So the question arises, which Pittsburgh neighborhoods are the most dangerous and which are the safest?

-Today, we'll use science and data to determine which Pittsburgh hoods need a little tender loving care - the sore thumbs of the Pittsburgh area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Squirrel Hill North ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Pittsburgh hoods need a little tender loving care – the sore thumbs of the Pittsburgh area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Highland Park ranks way above the rest.

-We examined 82 of Pittsburgh's neighborhoods to find out the worst places to live.
-These places don't quite measure up to Pittsburgh's reputation.
+We examined 84 of Pittsburgh’s neighborhoods to find out the most dangerous places to live.
+These places don’t quite measure up to Pittsburgh’s reputation.

-So what's the worst neighborhood to live in Pittsburgh for 2022?
-According to the most recent census data, Larimer looks to be the worst neighborhood in Pittsburgh.
+So what’s the worst neighborhood to live in Pittsburgh for 2025?
+According to the most recent census data, Saint Clair looks to be the worst neighborhood in Pittsburgh.

 Read on to see how we determined the places around Pittsburgh that need a pick-me-up.
 And remember, don’t blame the messenger.